Chinese Masterpieces

 (1127-1279)

 This exquisite Guan Yao S. Song Dynasty vase, featuring distinctive elephant handles, showcases a thick glaze characterized by bluish tones with a hint of green.
 This effect has been accomplished through multiple applications of glaze followed by successive firings.
 Notably, this imperial vase originates from the renowned Guan Kiln, specifically crafted within the official Xiuneisi inner kiln.
 The substantial glaze on this piece elegantly softens any sharp angles, contributing to its harmonious overall form.
-Clearly the work of a master potter, the vessel exhibits a well-balanced design.
-The body is constructed from fine ochre brown clay, which demonstrates a more delicate profile compared to the glaze; this is evident at the base where the glaze has pooled.
+The work of a master potter, the vessel exhibits a well-balanced design.
+The body is constructed from fine ochre brown clay, which demonstrates a more delicate profile compared to the glaze; this is evident at the base, where the glaze has pooled.
 Additionally, the vase bears the official government mark on its base.
 The term "Xiuneisi" refers to the Department of Palace Supply, Shunai Division, established under the relocated Northern Song Administration, which moved southward to Hangzhou in 1127 A.D.
 The vase measures approximately 9 inches in height. ppjrs

 (click on photos to enlarge)

-Contact me for Price
+Contact me for the Price

 Official Southern Song Dynasty Guan Inner Kiln Hexagonal Vase Marked and Dated from the Imperial Guan Ware Period

 Southern Song Dynasty Hexagon Vase Masterpiece, Guan Yao, Official Xiuneisi Kiln.
 This exquisite hexagonal vase, distinguished by its unique tiger handles, originates from the imperial period of Guan ware crafted in the official inner kiln.
 The piece features several layers of thick greenish glaze, applied to a fine body that enhances its elegance.
 The vase exhibits a remarkably translucent, greenish glaze with the faintest hint of crackling, and it bears the official Guan mark on its base.
-Additionally, it displays an iron foot from the firing process, showcasing the dark brown hue resultant from the clay utilized.
+Additionally, it displays an iron foot from the firing process, showcasing the dark brown hue resulting from the clay utilized.
 Following the expulsion of the Imperial Court by the Jin armies from the Northern Song Dynasty, the court relocated to Hangzhou in 1127 A.D., establishing the Southern Song Dynasty.
 This remarkable vase measures approximately 9 1/4 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Official Southern Song Dynasty Guan Xiuneisi Inner Kiln Imperial Guan Ware Marked Ribbed Vase from the Period